Geert Wilders: Political positions

-Political principles

 Wilders generally considers himself to be a right-wing liberal, with a specific mix of positions independent of the European political spectrum and peculiar to iconoclastic Dutch society.
 He has stated, "My allies are not Le Pen or Haider ...
 We'll never join up with the fascists and Mussolinis of Italy.
 I'm very afraid of being linked with the wrong rightist fascist groups", adding that his drive instead is such issues as freedom of expression and Dutch iconoclasm.
-Wilders views British Prime Minister Margaret Thatcher as his greatest political role model.
+Wilders views British prime minister Margaret Thatcher as his greatest political role model.
 People's Party for Freedom and Democracy figure Frits Bolkestein also heavily influenced his beliefs.
+On foreign relations, Wilders has largely supported Israel and has criticized countries he perceives as enemies of Israel.

+Domestic principles

 Wilders strongly opposes the Dutch political system in general.
 He believes that there is a ruling elite of parliamentarians who only care about their own personal careers and disregard the will of the people.
 He also blames the Dutch system of multiparty coalition governments for a lack of clear and effective policies.
 In his view, Dutch society advocates rule by consensus and cultural relativism, while he believes that this should change so as "not [to] tolerate the intolerant".

-On foreign relations, Wilders has largely supported Israel and has criticized countries he perceives as enemies of Israel.
-Further, he has made some proposals in the Dutch Parliament inspired by Israeli policies: for example, he supports implementing Israeli-style administrative detention in the Netherlands, a practice heavily criticized by human rights groups but which Wilders calls "common sense".

 Wilders often mentions Henk and Ingrid in his speeches, fictitious ordinary Dutch subjects for whom he claims to work.
 Henk and Ingrid represent "the Average Joe" in Dutch political parlance, the "heart and backbone of Dutch society".
-They have been compared to Joe the Plumber in Dutch media (though "Joe" is a real person).
+They have been compared to Joe the Plumber in Dutch media (though he is a real person).
 Henk and Ingrid live in a Vinex neighbourhood, have two school-attending children and a median income; both work outside the home.
 They used to vote for the PvdA but now vote for the PVV.

-Wilders has also revived the old idea of reuniting Flanders with the Netherlands.

-Wilders published the version of his political manifesto called Klare Wijn ("Clear Wine") in March 2006.
-The program proposed the implementation of ten key points: